cosmos/iavl/docs/architecture/adr-002-api-cleanup.md

 - The boundary between `ImmutableTree` and `MutableTree` is not clear.
 - There are many public methods in `nodeDB`, making it less structured.
-- `nodeDB` serves as both storage and cache simultaneously.

 ## Decision